shurutech/iOSKickstart/README.md

 Feel free to contact the project maintainers if you have any questions or need further guidance on contributing.

-Thank you for contributing to our iOS App Template project!
+Thank you for contributing to our iOSKickstart project!
 Your efforts help make our project better for everyone.